zebrajaeger/opencms-resource-plugin/readme.md

-# Maven OpenCms Reource Plugin
+# Maven OpenCms Resource Plugin

 Scaffolding plugin for an easy way to add a new resourceType to your OpenCms project that uses [the mediaworx berlin AG openCms Plugin for Maven](http://opencms.mediaworx.com/de/opencms-tools/).